Archiwum Państwowe w Katowicach

 - The State Archive in Katowice

 The State Archive in Katowice was created by the decree of the voivode of the autonomous Silesian Voivodship from November 1932.
-Its official names till 1939 was The Archive of Historical Documents of Silesian Voivodship.
+Its official name till 1939 was The Archive of Historical Documents of Silesian Voivodship.
 Under the German occupation it functioned as the filial of Staatsarchiv Breslau and from 1941 as Staatsarchiv Kattowitz.
 During the war part of archival holdings was evacuated to Germany.
 After the war the archive was reorganized and in 1946 it became State Archive in Katowice (from 1950 to 1983 Katowice Voivodship State Archive).
 Till 1992 its seat was the building of the Voivodship Office.

 Mandates/Sources of Authority